mosama182/diffusion_models/README.md

 - `experiment-3`: train a fully connected NN with ReLU activations to learn E[x_{0}| x_{t}] from synthetic Swiss roll data and then produce samples from DDPM/DDIM sampling.

-There is a description on the main script in each experiment that details what the experiment aims to do (I plan to add a `readme` file later).
+There is a description on the main script in each experiment that details what the experiment aims to do (I plan to add a `readme` file for each experiment later).

 There is also a `figures` subfolder in each experiment containing resulting figures that should be produced by running the main script.
 These figures should give you some idea on what the experiment is about.